sodadata/docs/soda-agent/deploy-google.md

 * Replace the values of `soda.apikey.id` and `soda-apikey.secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account.
 * Replace the value of `soda.agent.name` with a custom name for your agent, if you wish.
 * Specify the value for `soda.cloud.endpoint` according to your local region: `https://cloud.us.soda.io` for the United States, or `https://cloud.soda.io` for all else.
-* Optionally, add the `soda.core` settings to configure idle workers in the cluster.
+* Optionally, add the `soda.library` settings to configure idle workers in the cluster.
 Launch an idle worker so at scan time, the agent can hand over instructions to an already running idle Scan Launcher to avoid the start-from-scratch setup time for a pod.
 This helps your test scans from Soda Cloud run faster.
 You can have multiple idle scan launchers waiting for instructions. <br />
 ```shell
 helm install soda-agent soda-agent/soda-agent \
 >   --set soda.agent.name=myuniqueagent \